Ymagis/ClairMeta/README.rst

 This project status is **Beta**, the following needs to be done for the release :

--  Large scale tests on lots DCP (including D-Box, DVIs, OCAP, CCAP, …)
+-  Large scale tests on lots DCP (including D-Box, DVIs, OCAP, CCAP, ...)
 -  Copyright free test materials for unittest
--  Proper packaging (we plan to support Ubuntu 14.04 / 16.04 at first), this include clairmeta python package, all the dependent python package and asdcplib.

 Features
 --------